Euronews' updated explainer examines the far-reaching effects of the UK's departure from the EU and the events that led to Brexit.

 Brexit means that the border between Northern Ireland (part of the UK) and the Republic of Ireland (part of the EU) — one of the most politically sensitive frontiers in the world — becomes the European Union's only land border with the United Kingdom.
-All sides agree this must remain open, but the historically sensitive and complex issue bedevilled the divorce talks.
+All sides agreed throughout the process that this must remain open, but the historically sensitive and complex issue bedevilled the divorce talks.

-The arrangements in the revised Northern Ireland Protocol in the divorce deal, as in the previous version, are designed to avoid a hard border — such as border posts — and protect the cross-frontier economy.
+The arrangements in the Northern Ireland Protocol in the divorce deal agreed between Boris Johnson and the EU, as in the previous version negotiated by his predecessor Theresa May's government, are designed to avoid a hard border — such as border posts — and protect the cross-frontier economy.

-As of January 2021 and the end of the transition period, Northern Ireland has left the EU's Customs Union with the rest of the UK, which wants to pursue an independent trade policy.
-But in practice, it still follows EU customs rules and is subject to EU oversight.
+As of January 2021 and the end of the transition period, Northern Ireland left the EU's Customs Union with the rest of the UK, which wanted to pursue an independent trade policy.
+But in practice, it has still been subject to EU customs rules and EU oversight.

-The North remains aligned with some aspects of the EU's Single Market — and applies EU law on VAT (Value Added Tax) rules.
+The North remained aligned with some aspects of the EU's Single Market — and applies EU law on VAT (Value Added Tax) rules.

-Northern Ireland is guaranteed "unfettered access" to the UK's internal market.
-But the rules mean there is effectively a new regulatory divide in the Irish Sea, especially concerning goods sent from Great Britain to Northern Ireland.
+Northern Ireland was guaranteed "unfettered access" to the UK's internal market.
+But the rules meant there was effectively a new regulatory divide in the Irish Sea, especially concerning goods sent from Great Britain to Northern Ireland.

 In December 2020, the EU and the UK struck agreement on details for implementing the arrangements for Northern Ireland contained in the divorce deal.
-As part of the accord, the British government agreed to ditch a controversial plan to override parts of the original deal which would have breached international law (see above).
+As part of the accord, the British government agreed to ditch a controversial plan to override parts of the original deal which would have breached international law.

 Goodbye to the backstop

-The revised agreement has similarities with an original EU proposal for a Northern Ireland-only backstop — which was rejected by May's government — but is more complex, and has one key difference in that legally, Northern Ireland remains in the UK customs union.
+The revised agreement had similarities with an original EU proposal for a Northern Ireland-only backstop — which was rejected by May's government — but was more complex, and had one key difference in that legally, Northern Ireland remained in the UK customs union.

-The accord deals with the issue of Northern Irish consent for these changes: Northern Ireland's assembly will be able to decide on whether to keep the new arrangements — but only four years after the transition period.
+The accord dealt with the issue of Northern Irish consent for these changes: Northern Ireland's assembly would be able to decide on whether to keep the new arrangements — but only four years after the transition period.

 The Political Declaration: Divorce deal pledges for the future